brooklynrail/brooklynrail-platform/content/events-beta/stanley-whitney.md

 kicker: "The New Social Environment"
 title: "Stanley Whitney"
 deck: "with Tom McGlynn"
-summary: "Join us for a live conversation with special guest **Stanley Whitney** and host **Tom McGlynn**, Arts Editor at the Brooklyn Rail to discuss creative life in the context of our new social reality, followed by a poetry reading."
+summary: "Artist **Stanley Whitney** and host **Tom McGlynn**, Arts Editor at the Brooklyn Rail to discuss creative life in the context of our new social reality."
 event_host: "The Brooklyn Rail"
 event_organizer: "The Brooklyn Rail"
 event_sponsor: ""